ZoI19/test/mawson_test.md

 **Suggestion**

-On the Qredo Signing App landing page, click X
+'On the Qredo Signing App landing page, click X'

 ========================================================================